 Advanced planning for various scenarios, including adverse events, should clearly identify operational procedures and responsibilities.

-For large scale killing, specific plans should be in place.
+For large scale killing, specific plans should be in place and adequate preparedness measures taken to ensure ready access to higher-welfare methods of depopulation.

 The decision maker should be clearly identified to ensure decision making is not delayed.